Edgio/hyperion/_specs/1.0/index.md

 # <a href="#introduction" id="introduction" class="headerlink"></a> Introduction

-Hyperion is a subset of [JSON-LD](https://json-ld.org/spec/latest/json-ld) and [Hydra](http://www.hydra-cg.com/spec/latest/core) data specifications with some sane defaults.
+Hyperion is a lightweight data specification that is a subset of [JSON-LD](https://json-ld.org/spec/latest/json-ld) with some sane defaults.
 It is pure JSON and meant to provide an easy, low-friction path towards a semantic and hypermedia driven API.
 The goal is for APIs to use Hyperion as a way to incrementally become JSON-LD complaint.
 Future versions of this specification will start adding more and more JSON-LD syntax and components.

 # <a href="#conformance" id="conformance" class="headerlink"></a> Conformance